OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 3` with the following.
 About this code, note:

     - If the Office 365 tenant has been configured to require multifactor authentication, then the `exchangeResponse` will include a `claims` property with information about the additional required factors.
-In that case, `OfficeRuntime.auth.getAccessToken` should be recalled with the `authChallenge` option set to the value of the claims property.
+In that case, `OfficeRuntime.auth.getAccessToken` should be called again with the `authChallenge` option set to the value of the claims property.
 This tells AAD to prompt the user for all required forms of authentication.

     ```javascript
     if (exchangeResponse.claims) {